 • American Red Cross courses in CPR/AED and Standard First Aid are held on advising days.

 • Women’s self defense (R.A.D.)

 - Hampshire’s pedagogy develops each student’s ability to question, research, analyze, write, negotiate, and undertake substantial independent projects — competencies that graduate schools and employers seek in their ideal candidates.
-The skills and experiences Hampshire graduates acquire from negotiating their education with a faculty committee, initiating projects, formulating solid proposals, and engaging in internships translate into the ability to seek careers in areas that reflect their passions.
 Employers love Hampshire graduates because they know how to work well with others, take initiative, self-direct, solve problems, communicate effectively, and take risks.